gitApurv/Expense-Tracker-API/README.md

 💸 Expense Tracker API

 A simple and scalable RESTful API for tracking personal expenses.
-Built using Node.js, Express.js, and MongoDB, this project allows users to manage their daily income and expenses efficiently.
+Built using Node.js, Express.js, and MongoDB, this project allows users to manage their daily expenses efficiently.

 🚀 Features
 - User Authentication (JWT-based)